mmistakes/made-mistakes-jekyll/_posts/articles/2011-04-06-knowing-grids-means-breaking-grids.md

 ## Three Columns, Two Typefaces --- Yeah I'm Down

 There is absolutely nothing about this cover that I don't like.
 It's been sitting on a chair in our dinning room for the past month and I always catch myself eye-ing it up.
-Shhh… don't tell my wife.
+Shhh... don't tell my wife.

 The two punch knockout for me is the combination of serif headlines followed by sans-serif subheads.
 Whoever designed this made sure they didn't use some bunk freebie font because the ff ligature looks damn good in "office.
 A+.